 Expect only the finest when you embark on an afternoon tea date at Four Seasons Hotel London at Ten Trinity Square.

-Located in the Rotunda, the Crown Jewels Afternoon Tea, reimagined by new Executive Pastry Chef Sylvain Goujon will take centre stage.
-The menu will comprise of patisserie delights, such as The Ruby, a chocolate shortbread with mint infused chocolate ganache and a cherry confit; The Crown with flavours of peach, verbena and yuzu; and The Coin, a combination of salted caramel and milk chocolate mousse infused with tonka bean.
+Located in the Rotunda, the Crown Jewels Afternoon Tea, reimagined by Executive Pastry Chef Sylvain Goujon takes centre stage.
+The menu features patisserie delights, such as The Ruby, a chocolate shortbread with mint infused chocolate ganache and a cherry confit; The Crown with flavours of peach, verbena and yuzu; and The Coin, a combination of salted caramel and milk chocolate mousse infused with tonka bean.

 Where: 10 Trinity Square, EC3N 4AJ